erickclasen/Radio-Shack-22-812-Meter-RS-232-Port-Meterview-ish-Code/README.md

 9V alkaline batteries again.
 These rechargeable 9V batteries can be found on eBay and the price in 2023 at 4.50USD is reasonable.

+run.sh - nohup's the logging version and puts in background, this I used as this machine was ssh'd into, the code started and it was left alone for days.

 ### Light Sensor Readings in 1/ln(data) format

 ![Screenshot_2023-07-06_18-48-58](https://github.com/erickclasen/Radio-Shack-22-812-Meter-RS-232-Port-Meterview-ish-Code/assets/51176457/0f8ac658-c2ac-4cbd-9a10-83fe999a3b83)